How Lawsuits Work

 Many lawsuits resolve before trial through settlement.
 A settlement is an agreement between the parties to resolve the dispute without a final court verdict.
 Settlement discussions may happen informally, through negotiations between lawyers, or during mediation with a neutral third party.
 Not every case settles, but settlement is common in many civil matters.

-Learn more in What Is a Settlement? and What Is Mediation?.
+Learn more in What Is a Settlement?, What Is Mediation?, and How Long Do Lawsuits Take?.

 What Happens at Trial?